Surrogacy abroad

 • the decision is recognised in the country where the intended mother has resided without interruption for at least one year immediately before the birth of the child.

-If the requirements for the recognition of a foreign decision laid down in the Maternity Act are not met, legal maternity may, under Finnish law, only be transferred through adoption.
+If the requirements for the recognition of a foreign decision laid down in the Parenthood Act are not met, legal maternity may, under Finnish law, only be transferred through adoption.

 The Finnish authorities do not recommend surrogacy arrangements abroad nor can they take a stand or provide any legal advice in individual cases in advance.
 Each case will be dealt with separately.